odpi/egeria-docs/site/docs/connectors/integration/apache-atlas-catalog-integration-connector.md

 * If the instance was originally created in the open metadata ecosystem, it is owned by the open metadata ecosystem and any changes or deletions made to the copy in Apache Atlas will be reversed the next time the connector refreshes the Apache Atlas metadata.
 * If the instance was originally created in Apache Atlas, it is owned by Apache Atlas.
 When the instance is copied into the open metadata ecosystem, its [provenance](/features/metadata-provenance/overview) is set to indicate that this Apache Atlas server is its origin, which effectively makes it read-only in the open metadata ecosystem.

 It is possible to create a new glossary term or glossary category in Apache Atlas within a glossary that originated from the open metadata ecosystem.
-This new instance will be owned by Apache Atlas, even though it belongs to a glossary that is owned by the open metadata ecosystem.
+This new entity will be owned by Apache Atlas, even though it belongs to a glossary that is owned by the open metadata ecosystem.

 Similarly, it is possible to create new glossary terms and categories in the open metadata ecosystem that are linked to a glossary that originated from Apache Atlas.
-These new instances will be owned by the open metadata ecosystem.
+These new entities will be owned by the open metadata ecosystem.

+**Can relationships between the term and other objects be done in both cases? **

 ### Correlation